Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

     ```

 !!! tip
-    Use the [--http-listen-port](../../Reference/CLI/CLI-Syntax.md#http-listen-port) option to change the
+    If `8545` is already in use, use the [--http-listen-port](../../Reference/CLI/CLI-Syntax.md#http-listen-port) option to change the
-    EthSigner listening port if `8545` is in use.
+    EthSigner listening port.

 You can now [use EthSigner to sign transactions](../Transactions/Make-Transactions.md) with the key
 stored in the Hashicorp Vault.